0xSiO/yombar/README.md

 Commands:
-  create     Create a new empty vault mount      Mount a vault as a virtual filesystem translate  Translate between cleartext paths and encrypted paths help       Print this message or the help of the given subcommand(s)
+  create     Create a new empty vault mount      Mount a vault as a virtual filesystem using FUSE serve      Serve a vault from a local WebDAV server translate  Translate between cleartext paths and encrypted paths help       Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...
-  -h, --help        Print help
+Enable verbose output (can be specified multiple times) -h, --help        Print help
   -V, --version     Print version
 ```